CARF Consulting Services

 Document Development and Review.
-This service includes report writing, document development, proof-reading, editing, and formatting of documents as well as annual updates to ensure conformance to CARF standardfs.
-When an organization contracts for ongoing review of documents, the frequency of reviews is determined based on needs identified by the organization and as suggested by the our CARF consultant.
-Many documents are required to be reviewed annually (e.g., program plans, strategic plan, risk management plan).
+This service includes report writing, document development, proof-reading, editing, and formatting of documents as well as annual updates to ensure conformance to CARF standards.
+When an organization contracts for ongoing review of documents, the frequency of reviews is determined based on needs identified by the organization and as suggested by the our CARF Consultant.
+Many documents are required to be reviewed annually (e.g., program plans, strategic plan, risk management plan, etc.).

-- Administrative Documents include: The six administrative plans (i.e., Cultural Competency & Dversity Plan, Strategic Plan, Risk Management Plan, Technology & Systems Plan, Accessibility Plan, Performance Analysis & Improvement Plan); ethical codes of conduct; job descriptions; emergency procedure evacuation drill forms; grievance forms; requests for reasonable accommodations; quarterly billing audits; and other documents.
+- Administrative Documents include: The six administrative plans (i.e., Cultural Competency & Diversity Plan, Strategic Plan, Risk Management Plan, Technology Plan, Accessibility Plan, Performance Analysis & Improvement Plan); ethical codes of conduct; job descriptions; emergency procedure drill forms; grievance forms; requests for reasonable accommodations; quarterly billing audits; and other documents.

 - Program Documents include: program plan(s); screening form; client orientation handbook and checklist; assessment form; treatment plan; transition plan; discharge summary; quality records review form; and other documents.

 Quarterly Records Review.
-Due to lack of time and/or staffing, it is often difficult for organizations to conduct the required quarterly records review of a representative sample of open and closed charts (e.g., at least 10% of each). our CARF consultants are available to provide this on-site service on a quarterly (or more frequent) basis.
+Due to lack of time and/or staffing, it is often difficult for organizations to conduct the required quarterly records review of a representative sample of open and closed charts (e.g., at least 10% of each).
+The CARF Consultant is available to provide this on-site or remote service on a quarterly (or more frequent) basis.
 Written findings will be provided to managers for incorporation into training programs.

 Pre-Survey Preparation and Organization.
-Consulting services can be especially helpful in the month (and days) prior to the survey or re-survey.
-We can assist in the organization of documents and other materials for easy access of the surveyors.
+Consulting services can be especially helpful in the year prior to the survey or re-survey.
+We can assist in the organization of documents and other materials for easy access of the CARF surveyors.
 When a surveyor cannot find the required information within a reasonable time, assistance is sought from the organization.
 When samples of conformance to the standards cannot be produced by the organization, recommendations can be given.
-Contracting with a CARF consultant to prepare for the on-site survey can reduce the number of recommendations received.
+Contracting with a CARF Consultant to prepare for the on-site survey can reduce the number of recommendations received.

 Website Review.
 Is your website user-friendly, easy to navigate, informative, and provide current information?
 A website is an effective way for an organization to educate clients, referral sources, payers, and accreditation organizations about its services.
 An up-to-date, functional website adds to the organization’s credibility.
 We can review your website to provide suggestions for general improvement as well as to assess problems with functionality (e.g., are hyperlinks still active and accurate?).
 In addition, periodic reviews can be scheduled based on the needs of the organization (e.g., monthly, quarterly, etc.).
 There are many advantages of contracting with an external reviewer.
 In the course of the routine business operations at Behavioral Health Resources, we are frequently reviewing websites of many types of organizations (behavioral health, consulting firms, academic institutions, government entities, etc.).
 This has enabled us to discern helpful (as well as ineffective) aspects of website designs.